waicool20/Divergence-Meter-Project/Users Manual.md

 This is the mode where you can set the alarms, there are a total of 2 alarms, the main difference being that you can set the exact second in alarm 1 but not in alarm 2.

-When you first enter this mode you will give the choice to choose which alarm to set. after which you can set the settings as below.
+When you first enter this mode you will be given the choice to choose which alarm to set, after which you can set the settings as below.

 Settings: